AI4HealthUOL/ecg-llm/README.md

 ### LLM-as-a-Judge Evaluation

 Uses LLM as a judge framework for evaluation of correctness.
-The prompt is based on https://arxiv.org/abs/2405.01535 The LLM as a judge loads Deepseak from openrouter
+The prompt is based on https://arxiv.org/abs/2405.01535 The LLM as a judge loads Deepseek from openrouter
 ```bash
 python evaluation/llmjudge/prometheus_try.py
 ```